Robert F. Cashel, LCSW

 President & CEO

-For the past 14 years, Rob Cashel has been President and CEO of FCA, where he is responsible for the multi-service human service organization with more than 200 staff serving more than 13,000 clients annually.
+For more than 15 years, Rob Cashel has been President & CEO of FCA, where he is responsible for the multi-service human service organization with more than 200 staff.
 Rob has developed key partnerships in the community while also establishing formal relationships with numerous private and corporate foundations.
 Prior to this position, Rob worked for 23 years at Family Centers in the Stamford-Greenwich area.
 He began as a Clinical Social Worker and later rose to the role of Executive Vice President.
 In this latter role Rob initiated and managed a variety of programs and services including employee assistance programs for a variety of businesses.
 Rob is currently on the Board and Executive Committee of the Connecticut Council of Family Service Agencies (CCFSA) and is also on the Board and Executive Committee of Norwalk ACTS.
 Rob has a bachelor’s degree in Political Science from Syracuse University and a Master’s degree in Social Work from Fordham University.
 Rob is also a licensed clinical social worker, a certified marriage and family therapist, and a certified alcoholism counselor.

 Chief Financial Officer

 Omar joined FCA in December 2020 with more than 20 years of experience in nonprofit finance, business administration, and process improvement in both the United States and South America.
 Prior to FCA, Omar was the Chief Financial Officer at Liberation Programs.
 Omar has a degree in Science in Industrial Engineering from the Pontific Catholic University of Peru and an MBA in Management from Sacred Heart University.
 He currently serves as a Board Member for the Center for Nonprofits at Sacred Heart University and was formerly Co-Chair and Treasurer of the Hispanic Council Advisory of Greater Stamford.